jeremyButtler/alnSeq/usingThisCode.md

 This is not the best guide and does not cover everything, but I hope it will help.

+## Note

+See minExamples for a minimal C example.
+It currently is only for the Needleman without gap extension penalties, but should give you an idea on the flow of this code.

 ## Reading in sequences

 Sequences are stored in the seqStruct, which is struct-01